-In the movie, the main characters find themselves working their way through a swamp filled with pitfalls, quicksand, monsters, misdirections and other assorted terrors.
-To get to the freedom they seek, they have to make it through the swamp — facing one fear after another.
+In the movie, the main characters, a couple who were separated and through difficult times found one another again, now find themselves working their way through a swamp filled with pitfalls, quicksand, monsters, mis-directions and assorted terrors.
+To get to the freedom they seek, they have to make it through the swamp — facing one fear and one trap after another.

 In my re-created version of the fire swamp, this dark, mysterious forest cannot be entered alone.
 Access is only given to those who have the courage to take another’s hand.

 This swamp has official signs posted all about it, warning potential adventurers of the extreme dangers involved…warning explorers to choose their partner carefully…warning lovers that they may end up hating one another — but only until they come to realize it is themselves they’ve never fully loved.

 Instruction manuals and declarations can be found tucked along the perimeter of the swamp.
 These contain warnings and more warnings about the masterfully-crafted illusions designed to fool even the wisest of beings.
 Beware, they say.